 \end{thm}

 \begin{thm}[Completeness] For every hypersequent $G$,

 \end{thm}

-Our next theorem states that all the logical rules of the hypersequent calculus \hr\ are \emph{CAN--free invertible}.
-This means that if an hypersequent $G$ having the shape of the conclusion of a logical rule is derivable with a CAN--free derivation, then also the premises of that logical rule are derivable by CAN--free derivations.
-So, for example, in the case of the ($\sqcap$) rule, if the hypersequent has a CAN--free derivation, then also
+Our next theorem states that all the logical rules of the hypersequent calculus \hr\ are \emph{CAN-free invertible}.
+This means that if an hypersequent $G$ having the shape of the conclusion of a logical rule is derivable with a CAN-free derivation, then also the premises of that logical rule are derivable by CAN-free derivations.
+So, for example, in the case of the ($\sqcap$) rule, if the hypersequent has a CAN-free derivation, then also